Raginhard/Hello-world/README.md

 # Hello-world
-This day is first day on GitHub.
+Today is first day on GitHub.